daniel-j/parasprite-radio/README.md

 touch ~/.mpd/playlists/radio.m3u
 ```

 Edit `/etc/icecast.xml` and increase `<sources>` from 2 to 10.
 Also, change passwords!
 Create a MySQL database for the radio.
-Edit `config.toml` and `mpd.conf`.
+Edit `conf/radio.toml` and `conf/mpd.conf`.
 Start Icecast and MySQL services.

 ## Usage